Ethan-Passino/HomeShelf/README.md

 ## 🚧 Current Status

 > ⚠️ In development — not yet production-ready and very early in development.
-> Currently working on backend routing and middleware
+> Currently working on backend routing and middleware.
 > Built in free time alongside a full-time Full Stack Developer position.

 ---